OzmoOzmo/CastleAritechArduinoESP32/README.md

 CastleAritechArduinoRKP for ESP32
 =================================

+Any questions I can be found via: https://www.boards.ie/vbulletin/showthread.php?t=2057113381

 An Aritech Alarm compatible Remote Keypad that makes the Alarms functions and menus accessible via any desktop or modern mobile phone browser.